Elvismutinda/distributed-dbs_mini-project/README.md

 ## Domain - Ecommerce

-_The company Soi is an online retailer that sells a variety of products such as clothing, electronics, books, and home appliances.._
+_The company Soi is an online retailer that sells a variety of products such as clothing, electronics, books, and home appliances.Nitras wants to use a distributed database to store and manage its inventory, orders, customers, and suppliers across 3 different counties._

 | 3 sites | 3 different Database Platforms | at least 2 Operating Systems | hostnames |
 | --- | --- | --- | --- |